Computer & Information Sciences at George Washington University

 GWU Computer & Information Sciences Rankings

-There were 15 students who received their doctoral degrees in computer and information sciences, making the school the #57 most popular school in the United States for this category of students.
+There were 15 students who received their doctoral degrees in computer & information sciences, making the school the #57 most popular school in the United States for this category of students.

 Computer & Information Sciences Student Demographics at GWU

-Take a look at the following statistics related to the make-up of the computer and information sciences majors at George Washington University.
+Take a look at the following statistics related to the make-up of the computer & information sciences majors at George Washington University.

 GWU Computer & Information Sciences Master’s Program

-The following table and chart show the race/ethnicity for students who recently graduated from George Washington University with a master's in computer and information sciences.
+The following table and chart show the race/ethnicity for students who recently graduated from George Washington University with a master's in computer & information sciences.

 Concentrations Within Computer & Information Sciences

-Computer & Information Sciences majors may want to concentrate their studies in one of these areas.
+If you plan to be a computer & information sciences major, you may want to focus your studies on one of the following concentrations.
 The table shows all degrees awarded in this field awarded for all degree levels at George Washington University.
 A concentration may not be available for your level.

 Careers That Computer & Information Sciences Grads May Go Into